veke/moto/README.md

 # Motospecs - Gimme the specs!

-Simple Famo app to get the motorcycle specs at a glance.
+Simple Famo app to get some motorcycle specs at a glance.

 Install:
 npm install

-To launch the app type gulp to console
+To launch the app type gulp on console